brumka/PiHole-DOT/README.md

 ##Installing NGINX
 ===============

 The PiHole's [guide on installing NGINX](https://docs.pi-hole.net/guides/webserver/nginx/) is pretty straightforward as well.
-Note, that for DOT we are going to need a valid TLS certificate.
+Note, that for DOT we are going to install a  TLS certificate.
 The obvious side benefit of having a cert would be ability to acces PiHole's UI via secured addess.
 I used Les's Encrypt, which is quite simple to get installed using [these instructions](https://letsencrypt.org/getting-started/).

 Next we are going to follow the example of configuring the DNS-over-TLS gateway using the excellent [Mark Boddington's example](https://github.com/TuxInvader/nginx-dns/blob/master/examples/nginx-dot-to-dns-simple.conf).